extremq/tfm-browser/README.md

 Using this, we can actually connect and play!

 ## Getting started
-You will be prompted for a resource proxy address and websocket proxy address.
+You can use [extremq.github.io/tfm-browser](https://extremq.github.io/tfm-browser), but you will be prompted for a resource proxy address and websocket proxy address.
 You can either self-host or find someone else that hosts them for you.
 See further instructions for self-hosting.

 ### Websocket proxy